 2. Cruise down the Douro River

 There are many operators that will take you for a tour in the Douro River, for about 10 euros.

 You will be treated to a view of the 6 bridges in the area and magnificent views of the city.
 Most operators throw in a visit to a wine cellar for a sampling of Porto’s famous Port Wine.

 There is also an option to take a longer trip along the river to the Douro wine region where the Porto grapes are grown.

-If you have the time this is one of the things to do in Porto you will be grateful to do.
+If you have the time this is one of the things to do in Porto you will be grateful.

 3. Eating some Francesinha

-Originally from Porto, made with bread, wet-cured ham, linguiça, fresh sausage like chipolata, steak or roast meat and covered with melted cheese and a hot thick tomato and beer sauce served with french fries.
+Originally from Porto.
+Made with bread, wet-cured ham, linguiça, fresh sausage like chipolata, steak or roast meat.
+Covered with melted cheese and a hot thick tomato and beer sauce served with french fries.

 It's been said that Francesinha was invented for one returned emigrant from France and Belgium.
 He tried to adapt the croque-monsieur to Portuguese taste.